 You don't need to submit a further return every time a change to the lease takes place.
 Unless the lease has been assigned or terminated, further return needs to be submitted by the tenant on every three year review date.

-This will be every third anniversary of the effective date of the lease (i.e. year 3, year 6, year 9 etc.).
+The review date will be every third anniversary of the effective date of the lease (i.e. year 3, year 6, year 9 etc.).

 These three-year LBTT review returns will inform us of any changes that have occurred since the effective date or last review date and will allow Revenue Scotland to review the amount of tax chargeable on the lease and take account of those changes.